mk-fg/fgtk/README.md

 Converts everything sequentially, without any explicit hw optimization flags.

-Can generate a list of files to remove afterwards with `-r/--rm-list` option, optionally checking compression factor to list destination file there instead of source, if it doesn't improve enough on resulting file size.
+Can generate a list of files to remove afterwards with `-r/--rm-list`, optionally checking compression factor to put destination file there instead of source, if it doesn't improve enough on resulting file size.

+Idea here is to avoid storing placebo-quality media when 720p30/opus-96k A/V is good enough, and anything beyond that is a pointless waste of space.

 <a name=hdr-totty></a>
 ##### [totty](desktop/media/totty)